hanruiqian/Awesome-Graph-Prompting/README.md

   <a href="https://awesome.re"><img src="https://awesome.re/badge.svg" alt="awesome"></a>
 </p>

 A collection of Graph Prompting related works.
+A brief survey can be found in Zhihu: [Graph Prompting](https://zhuanlan.zhihu.com/p/654685367?)

 ## Paper
 * All in One: Multi-Task Prompting for Graph Neural Networks. (***KDD 2023 (Best Paper Award)***)